Rent when you grow

 Modal — serverless inference

-Modal is the production-inference tier.
-You do not provision a server — you decorate a Python function and Modal provisions on demand:
+Modal is the tier for production inference.
+You don't provision a server — you decorate a Python function and Modal provisions on demand:

 import modal